 Meet with a Peer Career Advisor for resume

 and cover letter advice and/or a critique.
 Weekly walk-in hours are available at

 both the Loop and Lincoln Park Career Centers.

-Cruise on over to the Career Center for a resume tune-up.
+Cruise on over for a resume tune-up.
 No appointment necessary.

 Upload and publish your resume and add it to a Resume Book in